intbio/Armeev_et_al_2021/README.md

-This repository contains supplementary data for "Histone tails actively participate in nucleosomal DNA unwrapping and sliding: insights from 15 microsecond atomistic MD simulations" by Armeev et al.
+This repository contains supplementary data for
+"Fine details of histone dynamics modulate DNA unwrapping and twisting in nucleosomes: insights from multi-microsecond molecular dynamics simulations" by Armeev et al.

-Please, use the interactive web site redered through GitHub pages from this repository at http://intbio.github.io/nucl_MD_15mus/
+Please, use the interactive web site redered through GitHub pages from this repository at http://intbio.github.io/Armeev_et_al_2021/